This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Best Restaurants in Budapest For Veggie & Vegan Food

-- Napfenyes Restaurant for the best vegan version of Hungarian goulash soup.
+- Kozmosz Vegan Restaurant for the best vegan versions of Hungarian traditional dishes.

-- Las Vegan’s and Epoch Vegan Burger for delicious vegan burgers.
+- Epoch Vegan Burger for delicious vegan burgers.

 - Retro Langos for scrumptious langos.